 Many programs offer benefits or bonuses to developers and property owners as an incentive to achieve a green building certification while providing a tangible return to offset the additional perceived cost upon improvement.
 However, studies have shown that there are immediate benefits to green building construction and improvements such as increased property value and reduced day-to-day costs, such as decreased water and electrical usage.
 The overall added cost to obtain green building certification can be zero, as builders and developers are becoming more familiar with sustainable construction.
-In instances where the green building certification adds cost, often this cost is returned within a few years, at which point the green building is actually less costly than the conventional.
+In instances where the green building certification adds construction cost, often this cost is returned within a few years, at which point the green building is less costly than the conventional construction.
+However, it must be noted the return on the investment in green building benefits the end user rather than the developer if they are not one and the same.
 In addition, the improved air quality can reduce health issues and provide a generally overall healthier living or working environment.
 With the growing climate crisis, requiring green building certification significantly benefits the natural environment by using less water, energy or natural resources and reducing landfill waste.
-The adoption of the subject amendments would move the City toward a "green" economy, which is referenced in the CSR DIA.
+The adoption of the subject amendments would move the City toward a more sustainable and resilient community.